Pallas and the Centaur

 Pallas and the Centaur is a painting by the Italian Renaissance painter Sandro Botticelli, c.
 1482.
 It is now in the Uffizi Gallery in Florence.
 It has been proposed as a companion piece to his Primavera, though it is a different shape.
 The medium used is tempera paints on canvas and its size is 207 x 148 cm.
 The painting has been retouched in many places, and these retouchings have faded.

 The life-size figures are from classical mythology and probably form an allegory.
 There is a centaur on the left, and a female figure holding a very elaborate halberd on the right.
-She is clutching the centaur's hair, and he seems submissive to her.
-The female figure was called Camilla in the earliest record of the painting, an inventory of 1499, but then in an inventory of 1516 she is called Minerva, the Roman equivalent of Pallas Athene, which remains her usual identification in recent times, although Camilla has supporters.
+She is clutching the hair of the centaur, who was evidently about to shoot from his bow.
+The female figure was called Camilla in the earliest record of the painting, an inventory of 1499, but in an inventory of 1516 she is called Minerva, the Roman equivalent of Pallas Athene; Pallas remains her usual modern identification, but Camilla has supporters.
 Arthur Frothingham suggested that she is Florencia, the personification of the city of Florence.
+The fine cloth of her dress is decorated with the Medici's three-ring insignia.

-Camilla was a figure from specifically Roman mythology (if not just invented by Virgil for the Aeneid), a princess raised in the forest by her father, the exiled King Metabus, to be dedicated to Diana as a virgin warrior huntress, for whom subduing a centaur might be considered all in a day's work.
-Pallas/Minerva, by contrast, is a major deity, goddess of wisdom, trade and much else.
-Centaurs are associated with uncontrolled passion, lust and sensuality, and at least part of the meaning of the painting is clearly about the submission of passion to chastity and/or reason.
+A figure specifically originating from Roman mythology, Camilla was a princess raised in the forest by her father, the exiled King Metabus, to be dedicated to Diana as a virgin warrior huntress, for whom subduing a centaur might be considered ordinary.
+Pallas/Minerva, by contrast, is a major deity, representing wisdom, trade, and more.
+Centaurs are associated with uncontrolled passion, lust and sensuality.
+The painting's meaning is clearly at least in part about the submission of passion to chastity and/or reason.
 Various more specific personal, political and philosophical meanings along these general lines have been proposed.

-The fine cloth of Pallas' clinging dress is decorated with the three ring insignia of the Medici family, confirming that the painting was made for the Medici family.
-She wears either olive branches (the tree of Pallas) or laurel sprays, entwined around her head, arms, breasts and hips held together by diamant rings similar to those forming the Medici sign; laurel was often used as a punning allusion to Lorenzo de' Medici.
-On her back is a shield and she wears leather sandals on her feet.
-The ceremonial halberd, especially in such large and elaborate form, was a weapon carried by guards rather than on the battlefield, and the centaur has apparently been arrested while preparing to shoot his bow.